 CHAPTER III - SELECTION OF MATERIALS

 The Elisha D. Smith Public Library is primarily a popular materials library.
 As such, the first criterion for inclusion in the library's collections is public demand.
 The library’s collections support the leisure, cultural, educational, self-improvement and economic development needs of the library’s service area.
 Current materials are emphasized over the development of historical collections.
-The library adds duplicate materials to meet demand.
+Library content reflects a diversity of issues.
 The library acknowledges the important role of the community in collection development by inviting suggestions for purchase, monitoring requests, and evaluating the collections on an ongoing basis.

 A. RESPONSIBILITY FOR SELECTION

 All materials added to the library collection shall support the principles, vision, and mission of the Elisha D. Smith Public Library:

 • A free public library is essential to the public good and improvement.

 • All library users are entitled to the highest level of service.